 Despite the fact that nobody has a crystal ball, Hollywood seems eerily convinced about how the future will look.

-And since most of us have grown up immersed in this 'narrative", we've adopted it as "self-evident truth" by default.
+And since most of us have grown up immersed in this "narrative", we've adopted it as "self-evident truth" by default.
 Most of us haven't questioned it.

 But books and movies aren't gospel.
 They're just ideas.
-And they represent the value systems of the people who made them... and the people who fund them.
+And they represent the value systems of the people who made them.